 The most popular drugs for lice:

-A very interesting tool is the Robi Comb electronic comb.
-The principle of its action is that it not only combes out, but also strikes insects with an electric discharge.
-But at the same time, its effectiveness is not high.
+A very interesting product is the Robi Comb electronic comb.
+The principle of its operation is that it not only combs out, but also shocks insects with an electric discharge.
+But at the same time its effectiveness is not high.

 Attention!
-Children under 5 years old, pregnant women and nursing mothers are prohibited from using chemical preparations for lice!
+Children under 5 years of age, pregnant women and nursing mothers are prohibited from using chemicals from lice!

 Folk remedies

-It is still widely used in the fight against head lice.
-But their main drawback is that the higher the efficiency, the more harm they can do to a person.
+Still widely used in lice control.
+But their main drawback is that the higher the efficiency, the more harm they can cause to a person.

 What is used:

-The easiest way to get head lice is by direct head-to-head contact.
-Institutions such as gyms, swimming pools, football fields, children's summer camps, schools, kindergartens promote close contact of children with each other.
-Most often, head lice is picked up by children from 3 to 11 years old.
-This can happen through the sharing of a comb, hairbrush, hairpins, hats, clothing, and the proximity of clothing on hangers. is not a sign of uncleanliness or poor hygiene.
+The easiest way to get head lice is through direct head-to-head contact.
+Institutions such as: gyms, swimming pools, football fields, children's summer camps, schools, kindergartens promote close contact between children and each other.
+Most often, pediculosis is contracted by children from 3 to 11 years old.
+This can occur through the sharing of combs, hair brushes, hair clips, hats, clothing, and the proximity of clothes on hangers. is not a sign of uncleanliness and poor hygiene.

 Prevention:

-• You should not change personal items: combs, hats, scarves, you cannot use someone else's soap and towels.
+• You should not exchange personal items: combs, hats, scarves, and you should not use someone else’s soap or towel.

-• It is not advisable to leave your clothes in a shared locker room in close contact with other people's clothes.
+• It is not advisable to leave clothes in a common locker room in close contact with the clothes of other people.

-• You should check your hair and your baby's hair for insects from time to time.
+• You should check your hair and your child's hair for insects from time to time.
 This should be done once or twice a week.
-Particular attention should be paid to the areas at the back of the head and behind the ears.
+Special attention You need to focus on the areas at the back of the head and behind the ears.

 • Wash your hair regularly and comb your hair with a fine comb.
-These measures are especially relevant when traveling and hiking with a large crowd of people.
+These measures are especially relevant when traveling and hiking with large crowds of people.